 GLOBAL MARKETS-World stocks post record highs as bond yields ease

-With fears receding for now that a strong inflation reading might endanger the Federal Reserve's accommodative stance, European shares .STOXX opened 0.1% higher.
+With fears receding for now that a strong inflation reading might endanger the Federal Reserve's accommodative stance, European shares .STOXX were 0.2% higher.

-Gains were capped after Johnson & Johnson JNJ.N said it would delay rolling out its COVID-19 vaccine to Europe, after U.S. health agencies recommended pausing its use in the country after six women developed rare blood clots.
+Gains were capped after Johnson & Johnson JNJ.N said it would delay rolling out its COVID-19 vaccine to Europe, after U.S. health agencies recommended pausing its use as six women developed rare blood clots.

 Led by Hong Kong's Hang Seng .HSI, most Asia-Pacific share indexes also climbed.

-Benchmark U.S. Treasury yields continued their decline, marking a fresh three-week low.
+Benchmark U.S. Treasury yields recovered some ground.
+The 10-year U.S. Treasury yield US10YT=RRwas at 1.632% after earlier hitting a three-week low.

 S&P 500 futures ESc1 pointed to a further 0.1% rise after the S&P 500 .SPX closed at record highs on Tuesday.